DOWRIGHTTV/dnxfirewall/README.md

 - [+] Run/ follow the deployment scripts (in order) to automate system setup. look at comments in script files for more direction.

-<h2>General Showcase Demo (outdated)</h2>

-- NOTE: The front end is not currently included in the public/foss version of firewall, but the funcionality of the system is the same.
-Edit json files accordingly to implement specific system controls, eg whitelist, blacklist, dns records, etc. a DNX CLI will be implemented eventually which will configuration changes easier to deal with.

 <h2>Non DNX code dependencies/sources!</h2>
 https://github.com/tlocke/pg8000 | pure python postgresql adapter